 What do we mean by a “perfect” image?
 And is it really possible that almost 180 years after the invention of modern photography, there can be any photographic aberrations left undiscovered?

 Detailed here are the first investigations into the hidden perceptual distortions in seemingly perfect 2D photography.
 Professional lenses are highly corrected for aberrations in resolution, colour and curvilinear distortions.
 Theoretically, these lenses record should subjects with the lowest possible deviations from nature (along their X and Y axis).
 But Z-Axis depth information is discarded in 2D photography.
-Our infinitely deep 3D reality is compressed to an Infinitely small 2D plane in a photo-mechanical perspective that can only approximate human stereo vision.
+Our infinitely deep 3D reality is compressed to an Infinitely small 2D photo-mechanical perspective that can only approximate human stereo vision.